-Helen’s is currently creating a long-running series for CBBC and a movie adaptation of a children’s classic.
+Helen is currently creating a long-running series for CBBC and a movie adaptation of a children’s classic.
 She is also currently writing a play for the Royal Court Theatre, London.

-Managing Director, Kindle Entertainment
+Managing Director, Blue-Zoo

 Oli Hyatt has been Creative Director at Blue-Zoo for 13 years, helping it thrive through difficult times for the animation industry.
 His most recent show Olive the Ostrich is a huge hit on Nick Jr, and has been sold right around the world.
 He is the Director of Alphablocks Limited; the company behind Cbeebies Phonics show Alphablocks, as well as being the chair of AnimationUK.
 He has been Broadcast’s ‘Young Animator of the Year’, Guardian’s ‘Young Businessman of the Year’ and has received two BAFTA nominations for Those Scurvy Rascals and Stitch Up Showdown.

 Blue-Zoo also won ‘BAFTA Production Company of the year’ 2012.